developmentseed/rai-toolkit/README.md

 Lower classifications of road (Residential/Unclassified) must have an explicit `surface=<paved,concrete,etc>` to be included as all weather roads.
 OSM data is constantly being improved and for our reviewed countries has a high degree of accuracy.

+If a country has not been configured for use with the RAI toolkit, an entry will need to be added to the `./util/cache-osm.conf` file.
+This file is simply a map of country codes to their corresponding OSM PBF extracts.
+Extracts can be found on the [Geofabrik](https://download.geofabrik.de/) extracts page

 ### Data Format

 If you are not using OSM data, or are conflating an additional dataset into OSM data, your data must be modified